klausbrunner/solarpos/README.md

 ### Time series

-There is some basic built-in support for calculating time series.
+There is built-in support for calculating time series.

 * If you pass only a year (e.g. 2023) or a year-month (e.g. 2023-01) to the sunrise command, you will get results for each day of that year or month.